Udupi district: Demographics

 According to the 2011 census Udupi district has a population of 1,177,361.
 This gives it a ranking of 403rd in India (out of a total of 640).
 The district has a population density of 304 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 5.9%.

 Udupi district has 253,078 households, population of 1,177,361 of which 562,131 are males and 615,230 are females.
 The population of children between age 0-6 is 103,160 which is 8.76% of the total population.
 The sex-ratio of Udupi district is around 1094 compared to 973 which is average of Karnataka state.
 The literacy rate of Udupi district is 78.69% out of which 82.85% males are literate and 74.89% females are literate.
 The total area of Udupi is 3,582 sqkm with a population density of 329 sqkm.

-Out of the total population, 71.63% of the population lives in the Urban area and 28.37% lives in Rural area.

 Udupi has a sex ratio of 1093 females for every 1000 males, and a literacy rate of 86.29%.
-About 28% of the population lives in the urban areas.
+28.37% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 6.41% and 4.49% of the population respectively.

-At the time of the 2011 census, 42.70% of the population spoke Kannada, 31.44% Tulu, 12.16% Konkani, 4.61% Urdu, 2.83% Marathi, 2.13% Malayalam and 2.01% Beary as their first language.
+At the 2011 census, 42.70% of the population spoke Kannada, 31.44% Tulu, 12.16% Konkani, 4.61% Urdu, 2.83% Marathi, 2.13% Malayalam and 2.01% Beary as their first language.

 Climate

+Udupi district has a tropical monsoon climate with hot, humid summers and very heavy monsoon rainfall.
+The hot pre-monsoon/summer period runs from March to May, when daytime temperatures typically range from about 30–34 °C and humidity rises before the onset of the south-west monsoon.
+The main rainy season is from June to September, with frequent heavy showers, strong coastal winds and high humidity; October–November are the retreating monsoon months with occasional rainfall, and December–February are comparatively dry and mild.

+Udupi is one of Karnataka’s wettest districts.
+Long-term district averages reported by state/meteorological sources put Udupi’s average annual rainfall in the range of about 4,200–4,500 mm (IMD/state reports give figures such as ~4,535 mm in recent state summaries).
+This places Udupi among the highest-rainfall districts in Karnataka and India.

+The district has recorded exceptionally high totals in some years.
+For example, Udupi recorded very high annual totals in the mid-2010s (reports note 2016 totals exceeding 5,900 mm in the district), and nearby taluks (Karkala) recorded exceptional localized totals the following year.
+In June 2025 Udupi received an unusually large monthly total (about 1,140 mm for June) and was reported as the highest-rainfall district in India for that month in IMD/press summaries.
+These event years are often cited when describing Udupi’s status as one of India’s wettest districts.